Annual Rx checkup

 Also known as the Coverage Gap.
 A period during which there is a gap in the coverage Medicare Part D provides for prescription drugs.

 Specified times of the year during which you may sign up for or change your health insurance plan.
-Under Medicare, there are several enrollment periods, including the Annual Election Period, Special Enrollment Periods, and the General Enrollment Period.
+Under Medicare, there are several Medicare enrollment periods, including the Annual Election Period, Special Enrollment Periods, and the General Enrollment Period.

 A list of medications covered by a plan.
 Also called a “drug list”.